htool/RaymarineAPtoFakeNavicoAutoPilot/README.md

 ## Usage

-For now I start it in screen on the Raspberry Pi like this:
+To test start it in screen on the Raspberry Pi like this:
 ```
 $ node ./emulate.js <device to emulate> <device address>
 ```